Why is my flight delayed in foggy weather?28 November 2022

 And there are other variables.
 Does the airfield have the right equipment to help aircraft land?
 Different aircraft have different equipment for landing in fog; and different levels of visibility mean pilots need different qualifications to deal with it; and not all airfields can take all types of aircraft anyway.
 Careful consideration has to be given to all of these aspects to ensure aircraft can land and depart safely.

-As you can imagine, this starts to result in very busy airspace, as well as a very busy shift for controllers, who need level heads to make sure everyone receives the best service possible.
+As you can imagine, this starts to result in very busy airspace, as well as a very busy shift for controllers, who need level heads to make sure everyone is looked after.

 It’s hardly a surprise, therefore, to know that air traffic controllers are just as obsessed with the weather and talk about it just as much as everyone else in our unpredictable climate.